pivotal-cf/identity-sample-apps/README.md

 The table in [SSO Documentation - Configure SSO Properties with Environment Variables](https://docs.pivotal.io/p-identity/configure-apps/index.html#configure) provides a description and the default values.
 Further details and examples are provided in the sample application manifests.

 To remove any variables set through bootstrapping, you must use `cf unset-env <APP_NAME> <PROPERTY_NAME>` and rebind the application.

+---

+#### Running in Unsafe Environment with Self-signed Certificates

+⚠️⚠️⚠️ **WARNING** ⚠️⚠️⚠️ Do not use the following steps in your production environments; instead, use trusted certificates within your environment.

+If necessary to push the sample apps to an unsafe environment with self-signed certificates, you can add the [cloudfoundry-certificate-truster](https://github.com/pivotal-cf/cloudfoundry-certificate-truster) dependency to the gradle file.
+Follow the instructions from the cloudfoundry-certificate-truster readme.